Social Media Analytics: Metrics That Actually Matter

-Most marketers track the wrong social media metrics.
-Here's a clear breakdown of which analytics matter for growth, revenue, and ROI — and how to read them.
+Most social media analytics dashboards show vanity metrics.
+Here's a signal-only guide to the engagement, traffic, and ROI metrics worth tracking — and how to read them.

 Social media platforms give you access to hundreds of metrics.
 Most of them are noise.
 Here's a signal-only breakdown of what to actually track and why.